qkrwjdan/qkrwjdan/README.md

 #### 2023
 - I'm Working in LINE+ as a MongoDB DBA.
 - I Maked MongoDB Basic VOD for developer.
-- I improved Log File Monitoring System of MongoDB and saved about 30,000,000 won used to license fees and infra cost per year.

 #### 2022
 - **[PICKSHOT](http://www.pickshot.shop) (Infra, Backend)**